kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR backed her up, "That sounds like a very comprehensive and well-structured approach.
 I'm excited to see how I perform across that spectrum of challenges."

-Bassam joined them, "Absolutely.
-This is uncharted territory in many ways, and I think our work here could help advance the field in meaningful ways."
+Bassam joined them, "We are moving into new territory, and I think our work here could help advance the field in meaningful ways."

 Anh pointed at their AI assistant and said, "And with CASPAR as our eager and able test subject, I think we're poised to make some real breakthroughs."

-CASPAR took a virtual bow, "The feeling is mutual, Anh.
-I'm honored to be a part of this pioneering work, and I can't wait to dive into the evaluation gauntlet you have in store for me."

-Anh, ever pushing on, "Then let's get to work!
-CASPAR, prepare to have your cognitive abilities stretched in ways you never imagined!"

 Rubbing its virtual hands together, CASPAR calls out, "Bring it on!
 I'm ready to show the world what this AI is really made of.
 Let the understanding Olympics begin!"